NCAA, states reach agreement in lawsuit to permanently allow multiple-transfer athletes to compete

 Under the agreement, a preliminary injunction issued by a federal judge in West Virginia allowing multiple-transfer athletes to compete would be made permanent.
 Judge John Preston Bailey would still have to sign off on the pact.

-Thursday's agreement comes a month after the NCAA Division I Council fast-tracked legislation that was ratified by the Division I Board to fall in line with Bailey's preliminary injunction.
+The agreement that also includes the U.S. Department of Justice, comes a month after the NCAA Division I Council fast-tracked legislation that was ratified by the Division I Board to fall in line with Bailey's preliminary injunction.

 Under the agreement, the NCAA would be required to grant an additional year of eligibility to Division I athletes previously deemed ineligible under the transfer eligibility rule since the 2019-20 academic year.